Pablo Picasso is one of the most important artists all over the world…who has never heard of him?

 Why Picasso is known with this name then?

-At the beginning of his artistic career, he used to sign his paintings as P. Ruiz but in his early 20’s he decided to use the surname of the mother (Maria Picasso Lopez – of italian origins), in order to stand out from his father.
+At the beginning of his artistic career, he used to sign his paintings as P. Ruiz but in his early 20’s he decided to use the surname of the mother (Maria Picasso Lopez), in order to stand out from his father.

 His artistic career has been influenced by the different places he lived and the different people he met.